milesmcc/personal/content/posts/stanford-is-a-platform.md

 One helpful way to get a more honest sense of your motivation is to think about opportunity costs.
 Ask yourself why you want to join BASES rather than, say, joining an intramural soccer team or helping organize an event like TreeHacks or Puzzle Hunt.

 Maybe the answer is that you think BASES might help you get your dream summer job, and organizing Puzzle Hunt won’t — that’s fine!
-Professional considerations are totally reasonable.
+Professional considerations are perfectly reasonable.
 But if the answer is “BASES will impress my classmates, and Puzzle Hunt won’t,” you should reconsider.

 ## Treat it like a platform

 I don’t want to over-intellectualize this.
 Just try things, be honest with yourself about your values, narrow in on what brings you value and joy, and then go deep.
-It’s like [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
+It’s kind of like [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
 And this framework applies to classes, projects, fields, and perhaps even relationships.

 The important thing is that your reward function is intrinsic, not extrinsic.
 Avoid chasing status or playing other people’s games.
 Instead, reflect on what brings you joy or a sense of fulfillment, and do that.